hacdias/clown-bot-telegram/README.md

 # Clown Bot

-> This is a simple bot for Discord which is capable of retrieving the latest XKCD comic, or a random one, and it
-> also tells some interesting jokes if you ask him.
+> This is a simple bot for Telegram which is capable of retrieving the latest XKCD comic, or a random one, and it also tells some interesting jokes if you ask him.

 ## Install

 You'll need two things to install/run this bot for yourself:

-- A Discord application bot token: get one [here](https://discordapp.com/developers/applications/).
+- A Telegram bot token: get one [here](http://t.me/BotFather).
-- An account on [Dialogflow](https://console.dialogflow.com/api-client) so you can use the natural language processing.

-On the Dialogflow account, you can import these [intents](./intents).
-After having those, you'll need to set thre environment variables:
+Se these environment variables:

-- `DISCORD_BOT` - the Discord bot token.
+- `TELEGRAM` - token.
-- `PROJECT_ID` - the project ID (can be found on Dialogflow settings).
-- `GOOGLE_APPLICATION_CREDENTIALS` - the path to your [GApp credentials](https://cloud.google.com/docs/authentication/getting-started).

 Then, just run: